Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)

 - You get complete, high-quality summaries of your entire meeting

-- GDPR compliance is straightforward: the only cloud processing happens within the EU
+- GDPR compliance is straightforward: there is no cloud processing at all

-As on-device model capabilities improve — context windows are growing with every hardware generation — we'll continue pushing more processing onto the device itself.
-But we won't compromise summary quality in the meantime.
+As on-device model capabilities improve.
+Context windows are growing with every hardware generation.
+We'll continue improving the on-device models we ship.
+And we won't compromise summary quality to do it.

 The GDPR Angle: Why This Matters